-Responsible for the delivery of a broad range of programs within the core program area of Aquatics.
+Responsible for overseeing the delivery of a broad range of programs within the Film and Digital Media program.
+The Director is responsible for both creative and technical aspects of film and digital media, including photography, to implement and facilitate programs and activities.
 By personal example, helps interpret the quality of BGCD values to members, parents and staff.
-Plans, develops, implements and assesses all programs and activities and supervises the program and the staff.
+Plans, develops, oversees implementation and supervises programs and program staff, and performs related administrative duties.

-- Responsible for oversight of all aspects of the aquatics program including, but not limited to, program planning and implementation, maintaining program budget, implementing Club policies and practices and securing additional program resources when appropriate.
+- Responsible for oversight of all aspects of the Film and Digital Media program including, but not limited to, program planning and implementation, maintaining program budget, implementing Club policies and practices and securing additional program resources when appropriate.

-- Establishes and maintains program objectives and goals that are consistent with organizational goals and mission.
-Evaluates programs on a continual basis to ensure programs/activities respond to member needs and address their diversity and demonstrate high quality via outcome assessments.
+- Establish and maintain program objectives and goals that are consistent with organizational goals and mission.
+Evaluate programs on a continual basis to ensure programs/activities respond to member needs and address their diversity and demonstrate high quality via outcome assessments.

-- Ensures the successful delivery of aquatics grant funding requirements, including compliance and reporting on grant outcomes.
+- Ensure the successful delivery of Film and Media grant funding requirements, including compliance and reporting on grant outcomes.

-- Collaborates with area organizations and local volunteers to meet aquatics program needs.
-Coordinates partnerships and consultants who can offer instruction, support and guidance to members and staff.
+- Collaborate with area organizations and local volunteers to meet Film and Digital Media program needs of members.
+Coordinate partnerships and consultants who can offer instruction, support and guidance to members.

 - Responsible for the development and implementation of collaborative programs and events both within the Club and area organizations and local volunteers.

-- Uses positive, constructive methods of behavior guidance/positive reinforcement and ensures that all staff foes the same.
+- Uses positive, constructive methods of behavior guidance/positive reinforcement and ensures that all staff does the same.

-- Increases visibility of aquatics programs via posting for daily schedule, announcements of upcoming events and the dissemination of timely information through mailings, fliers, social media and additional media resources.
+- Increase visibility of Film and Digital Media programs via posting for daily schedule, announcements of upcoming events and the dissemination of timely information through mailings, fliers, social media and additional media resources.

-- Recruit, train, coach and supervise qualified aquatics department staff (including junior staff and volunteers) in accordance with established standards and goals.
+- Recruit, train, coach and supervise any assigned Film and Media department staff (including work-study students, junior staff and volunteers) in accordance with established standards and goals.

-- Attends all staff meetings and training sessions.
-Participate in professional development opportunities as appropriated.
+- Attends all staff meetings and training sessions when available.
+Participate in professional development opportunities as appropriate.

-- Communicate and consult with parents concerning member and club achievements and program efficiency and effectiveness.
+- Communicate and consult with parents concerning member and club achievements and issues.